 Eligible Stanford faculty (Academic Council members, Medical Center Line Faculty, and Active Emeriti) are invited to submit seminar proposals.
 (For team-taught seminars, only the lead instructor submitting the proposal must have this status.)
 A faculty advisory committee representing a cross-section of Stanford’s academic community will review all proposals and make selections.
 In the selection process, the advisory committee will strive for diversity of disciplines and the potential for seminars to leverage local resources.
 Please make clear how teaching the course in China adds to the class content.
 Fieldwork and research methods seminars are encouraged.
 They may also apply for the one extra week of support in China, including research funds, immediately before or after the seminar to conduct their own work in China.

-Stanford faculty members interested in teaching graduate seminars at SCPKU are welcome to submit seminar proposals (one per calendar year) online here.
+Stanford faculty members interested in teaching summer seminars at SCPKU are welcome to submit seminar proposals (one per calendar year) online here.
 Applicants will be notified when their proposals have been received and decisions will be announced within two months of the proposal deadlines as indicated below.

 As part of the application process, faculty will indicate a prioritized set of calendar windows when they would like to teach their seminar.
 Faculty can teach a seminar at any time; however, in order to maximize availability of potential graduate TAs, we recommend that they consider timeframes when the students are not enrolled in classes (e.g., mid-August to mid-September).
 To best accommodate preferred calendar windows and optimize SCPKU space utilization, SCPKU encourages applicants to submit proposals to the earliest possible application review period.
 Applicants must also identify both an administrative assistant and finance manager in his/her department who will help to facilitate travel, housing and other logistics as well as process travel and other seminar-related expenses with guidance from the SCPKU staff as needed.
 SCPKU will provide comprehensive information about how to manage these logistics.

-SCPKU graduate seminars will typically last 19-21 days.
+SCPKU summer seminars will typically last 19-21 days.
 A standard breakdown is: 1 arrival day, 1 orientation day, 15 seminar days, 2 free days, and 1 departure day.
 Student accommodations should be arranged from the evening of the arrival date until the night prior to the departure date and should not exceed 21 nights.

-The responsibilities for faculty teaching a graduate seminar at SCPKU are more comprehensive than the standard duties associated with teaching a seminar on the Stanford campus.
+The responsibilities for faculty teaching a summer seminar at SCPKU are more comprehensive than the standard duties associated with teaching a seminar on the Stanford campus.
 For more information on faculty responsibilities and conditions, please refer to Faculty Guidelines and Responsibilities.

 Faculty are also strongly encouraged to contact the Vice Provost for Teaching and Learning office which provides grants and consulting services to advance teaching and learning innovation at Stanford.